 This policy describes what information I collect about you, how I use it and how I protect it.
 This policy can be regarded as my statement of compliance with the General Data Protection Regulations (GDPR).

 By contacting me via email or the website contact form here, you provide consent for me to collect, store and use your data in line with this policy.

 Don’t worry: I won’t sell or pass on your information to third parties unless you really want me to and say so in writing.

 What data is collected

-In order to provide you with a service or even just a quote, I collect some or all of the following information:
+In order to provide a service or even just a quote, I collect some or all of the following information about you:

 - Job title

 - Email address